NonGMOTrash/teralite/README.md

 - added mages
 - added the spear
 - added wardens
-- added the dagger (rogues now use this)
+- added the dagger (rogues use it)
 - added medics
 - added the crossbow
 - added arrow turrets and pylons